We have closed the second phase of data collection for the impact of COVID-19 on child health services over winter

 There was a lack of data about how services were coping, what types of pressures they were under, and how things are changed over time.
 This information will help services assess their situation and plan next steps.

 This project collected data on a weekly basis to track trends and patterns, highlight service pressures, and help identify pinch points.

 The results are available to members to help to plan local services and to be used as an influencing tool with the governments across the UK.

-Information about Trusts and Health Boards in the UK will be collected every week, starting from Friday 17 April.
+Information about Trusts and Health Boards in the UK was collected every week for 12 weeks, from Friday 17 April until Friday 3 July.

 Questions relate to changes in services, staffing capacity and activity due to COVID-19.
-We also ask users to submit examples of innovative practise in their service in response to the pandemic, or any concerns they would like to raise.
+We also asked users to submit examples of innovative practise in their service in response to the pandemic, or any concerns they would like to raise.

-The current full question set can be downloaded at the bottom of this page.
+The full question set can be downloaded at the bottom of this page.

 We also developed a user guide to help with registration and data submission.